FACTBOX-Global sports events hit by coronavirus pandemic

 OLYMPICS * The Tokyo 2020 Olympics torch lighting ceremony in ancient Olympia was held without spectators.

-NORTH AMERICA * Major League Baseball, Major League Soccer and National Hockey Leagues have temporarily restricted locker-room access to players and essential staff.

-* The NBA has suspended its season until further notice. * San Jose Sharks' next three NHL home games will be closed to the public.
+NORTH AMERICA * The NBA has suspended its season until further notice.

+* The NHL has suspended its season * Seattle Mariners will not play their MLB home games in March.

 SOCCER * All soccer matches in Spain's top two divisions have been postponed for two weeks.

-* The Champions League last-16 second legs of Manchester City v Real Madrid and Juventus v Olympique Lyonnais, scheduled for March 17, have been postponed. * Major League Soccer is suspending its season until further notice.
+* The Champions League last-16 second legs of Manchester City v Real Madrid and Juventus v Olympique Lyonnais, scheduled for March 17, have been postponed. * Major League Soccer has suspended its season until further notice.

-* The friendly match between Netherlands and Spain, scheduled for March 29 in Amsterdam, has been cancelled. * All soccer matches in Romania have been postponed until March 31 while Romania has also asked UEFA to see if it is feasible for Euro 2020 playoff with Iceland to go ahead.

-* The last matchday of Belgian regular season on March 15 will be played behind closed doors while the cup final between Club Brugge and Royal Antwerp (March 22) has been postponed. * The AFC Cup West Zone group stage matches will be postponed while the West Zonal semi-finals will be postponed to August 24/25 and September 14/15.

 * FIFA and the Asian Football Confederation have agreed to postpone Asian World Cup qualifying matches in March and June. * Champions League: Valencia v Atalanta (March 10) and Paris St Germain v Borussia Dortmund (March 11) took place in empty stadiums.
 Barcelona v Napoli and Bayern Munich v Chelsea (both March 18) will be played without fans.